← Articles·🌱 Beginner Guides7 min read

 How to Do Puja in a Small Apartment

-Short answer: Yes, you can absolutely do puja in a small apartment.
-What matters most is not having a large ritual footprint, but creating a clean, respectful, repeatable space and practicing with intention.
+Yes, you can do puja in a small apartment.
+What matters most is not square footage — it is creating a clean, respectful, repeatable space and showing up with intention.
+A shelf corner, a wall-mounted panel, or a dedicated tray on a console table can all hold a meaningful altar.

 The first thing to let go of: the idea that “small” means “less sacred”